mwcz/Kimotion/README.md

 Open [http://localhost:9001](http://localhost:9001) in your browser, and...

-You won't see much, because you also need a Kinect and the [dimo input server][dimoserver] running.
+You won't see much, because you need to connect the renderer to the [dimo input server][dimoserver] (which itself is connected to a Kinect).
 If you do have that server running, put in its hostname or IP address and port, and you'll see something like this!

 ![DiMo 2014 Silhouettes photo](src/images/readme_img.png)